gkjohnson/3d-demo-data/interior-scene/README.md

-Interior Scene by "Allay Design" on Sketchfab
+Interior Scene model by "Allay Design" on Sketchfab

 **Source**